Rrikochet/METEOR-TAP-2023-Backend/README.md

 ## Thank You!
-Im glad to have this opportunity to work on this project, as it was a significant learning experience to me. :)
+Im glad to have this opportunity to work on this project, as it was a significant learning experience for me. :)